-Dr Whetham demonstrates how we can transform our suffering to discover meaning through authentic 2-way relationships and how that discovery is essential for not only our souls but our mental health as well.
+Dr Whetham demonstrates how we can transform our suffering to discover meaning through authentic 2-way relationships and how that discovery is essential for not only our souls but our mental health.
 You’ll learn why dialogue, in neuroscience terms, is an enriched environment that stimulates neural growth and enhances our mental health.

 Just when you think it’s game over – it’s game on!

-In this second travel guide we encourage you to move out of your comfort zone and to go deeper into mystery and meaning.
-It suggests that Plan B adventure is when things go right – not wrong!
-Boats are built for adventure and so are we.
+In this second travel guide, we encourage you to move out of your comfort zone and to go deeper into mystery and meaning.

-Being creatures of comfort, most of us prefer the stable cruise liner option over the more unstable lifeboat, choosing Plan A instead of Plan B. Cruise liners are massive in size and white in colour.
-Lifeboats are tiny and colourful in contrast.
-Their vibrant orange colour screams for attention and points to real Plan B adventure; yet they are left high and dry and are rarely, if ever, used.
-However, in times of trouble, downsizing to the tiny robust boat guarantees the ride of your life.
-It promises a real journey of discovery.
+Being creatures of comfort, most of us prefer the stable cruise liner option over the more unstable lifeboat.
+However, their vibrant orange colour screams for attention and points to real adventure; yet they are left high and dry and are rarely, if ever, used.
+Yet it would guarantee the ride of your life and promise a real journey of discovery.

 Tired of small talk?
 Try soul talk!

 Drawing on the latest neuroscience research and practice, as well as great Christian thinkers past and present, Dr Whetham puts forward a persuasive argument that the time is right to build a bridge between the mind and soul.
-In Travel Guide 1 he explores the search for meaning and argues that spiritual health is a pathway to mental health.
-Travel Guide 2 gives examples of personal meaning-making and how important it is to surrender old meanings in order to give birth to new ones.
-In this third travel guide we look specifically at Christian spirituality and why honest and ongoing conversations with God and others is food for the mind and soul.
-Soul talk can simply be described as “roof off, walls down”.
-That is, roof off to God and walls down to people.
-This travel guide shows you how!
+In this travel guide he looks specifically at Christian spirituality and why honest and ongoing conversations with God and others is food for the mind and soul.